-Traumatic dental injuries are a common occurrence in children.
-Previous studies of traumatic injuries to primary teeth showed frequencies ranging from 4% to $33\%{1}$.
+Traumatic dental injuries is a common occurrence in children.
+Previous studies of traumatic injuries to primary teeth showed frequencies ranging from 4% to $33\%{-1}$ .
 A traumatized primary tooth is a tragic experience for a young patient.
 Dental trauma in a child patient can result in physical and emotional complications not only to the child but also in their parents.

-Reported studies showed that the largest percentage of dental injuries was demonstrated by the 4 - 5 year old children ${}{2,3,4,5}$.
-The risk of dental trauma increases as the children grow older ${}{6}$.
-Boys have been reported to sustain dental injuries more than girls ${}{4,7,8}$ but a report showed that girls traumatized their teeth more than boys ${}{9}$.
-Other reports showed that there were no differences between boys and girls in their susceptibility to traumatic dental injuries ${}{2,3,4}$.
-It has been reported that the most frequently traumatized tooth was the primary maxillary central incisors ${}{10,11,12}$ and the frequent type of dental trauma was the enamel fracture ${}{5,10,13}$.
+Reported studies showed that the largest percentage of dental injuries was demonstrated by the 4-5 year old children ${2^{33}4^{35}}$ .
+The risk of dental trauma increases as the children grow older $6$ .
+Boys have been reported to sustain dental injuries more than girls ${4,7,8}$ but a report showed that girls traumatized their teeth more than boys $9$ .
+Other reports showed that there were no differences between boys and girls in their susceptibility to traumatic dental injuries ${2^{33}}$ .
+It has been reported that the most frequently traumatized tooth was the primary maxillary central incisors ${10,11,12}$ and the frequent type of dental trauma was the enamel fracture ${5,10,13}$ assessment of the patient during the early stages of trauma is imperative.

-Injury to the primary dentition may cause structural defect to the succedaneous teeth or affect the position ${14, 15}$.
-Although most of these injuries do not have lasting sequealae careful assessment of the patient during the early stages of trauma is imperative.
 Inapproiate approach to the management of the dental trauma can cause more damage than the trauma itself.
 The counseling of the parents and instruction given to them should be considered as part of their immediate care.
-Optimal treatment results follow immediate assessments and care ${16}$, therefore dentists have an ethical obligation to ensure that reasonable arrangements for emergency dental care are available ${17}$.
+Optimal treatment results follow immediate assessments and care 16, therefore dentists have an ethical obligation to ensure that reasonable arrangements for emergency dental care are available 17.